arnoson/hobby-curve/README.md

 document.body.innerHtml = svg
 ```

-If you don't need an svg path you can also create only the bezier points:
+If you don't need an svg path, you can create just the bézier points:

 ```js
 import { createHobbyBezier } from 'hobby-curve'